 What is Ele's Place?

 Ele’s Place is a nonprofit, community based organization dedicated to creating awareness of and support for grieving children and their families.
-Through peer support group programs, Ele’s Place helps children to cope with the death of a parent, sibling or other close family member or friend.
+Through peer support group programs, Ele’s Place helps children to cope with the death of a parent, sibling or other loved one.

 Before coming to Ele’s Place, many grieving children feel alone and keep their feelings inside, not wanting to burden their parents or other family members.
 Often, friends don’t seem to understand if they haven’t had a similar experience.
 But each week at Ele’s Place, hundreds of grieving children find a warm and welcoming place to meet new friends who really understand how they feel, and begin to heal after the death of a loved one.

 Who can come to Ele’s Place?
 Is there a fee?

 Death crosses all religious, cultural and economic boundaries.
-Therefore, Ele’s Place is committed to reaching out to all grieving children and their families throughout the Ann Arbor, Grand Rapids, and Lansing regions, and provides support group services at no charge.
+Therefore, Ele’s Place is committed to reaching out to all grieving children and their families throughout the Ann Arbor, Grand Rapids, Flint and Lansing regions, and provides support group services at no charge.
 Children aged three to 18 and their parents or guardians are welcome, as well as young adults independently.

 How do I get my children started?

 To enroll children into Ele’s Place Programs, parents or guardians need to call: